JujuAdams/Vinyl/docs/5.0/Looping.md

 Sets the looping state of a [voice or label](Terminology).
 If a voice currently has loop points enabled then turning off looping (setting state to `false`) will disable the loop points and allow the audio to play to the end.

 If passed a label name, every voice currently assigned to the label will individually have its loop state set.
-This is the same as calling `VinylLoopSet()` for each individual audio instance.
+This is the same as calling `VinylLoopSet()` for each individual voice.
 The label itself does not hold a "looped" state and any new audio will not be affected by the loop state set by this function.

 #### **Example**